Safeguarding in Orienteering Ireland

 - Club Self Assessment Framework

 - Encourage all committee members to attend a Safeguarding 1 – Code of Ethics Basic Awareness/Child Protection Workshop.

 - Appoint a Club Children’s Officer, who should attend a Safeguarding 2 – Club Children’s Officer Workshop.

 All three workshops were developed by Sport Ireland and are certified by them.
-They are presented around the country by local sports partnerships.
+They are delivered around the country by the local sports partnerships.

 Content of the Safeguarding 1/Basic Awareness workshop (3 hours)